stoneface86/trackerboy/src/README.md

         * `images/` - misc image files for QWidget subclasses
     * `utils/` - miscellaneous/utilities
     * `widgets/` - QWidget subclasses and custom widgets/controls
-        * `config/` - ConfigTab subclasses (each tab in ConfigDialog gets its own widget subclass here).
         * `docks/` - QWidget subclasses that are contained in a QDockWidget
         * `grid/` - PatternEditor internals
         * `sidebar/` - QWidget subclasses for the Sidebar widget